LiviuMrc/Path-Hijacking/README.md

 When we try to execute it we are asked to input either 1 to see the output or 99 to exit the program, it only accepts intigers and overall its not that interesting.

-If we try to inspect it using "cat" or other file editing commands we can see that the code is obfuscated.
+If we try to inspect it using "cat" or other file editing commands we can see that the code is obfuscated so the best option is to use "strings".

+After inspecting the output we can see that the binary is made in C (uses printf/scanf and is compiled using GCC), but most importantly it uses GNU core utilities: "echo" and "cowsay".